Chart Color Schemes

 Esperance faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Advanced diplomas accounted for 9.2% and certificates for 31.7%.
-Educational participation was high, with 30.2% of residents enrolled in formal education as of 2016.
-This included 12.2% in primary education, 10.2% in secondary education, and 1.7% pursuing tertiary education.
+Educational participation is notably high, with 30.2% of residents currently enrolled in formal education.
+This includes 12.2% in primary education, 10.2% in secondary education, and 1.7% pursuing tertiary education.

 Frequently Asked Questions - Education